What Can Be Done?

-The self-proclaimed Islamic State (IS) continues to present a serious threat to civilians.
-Members of minority groups who were kidnapped and remain under IS control continue to be the victims of mass atrocities.
-Those who are displaced cannot return to their homes in Ninewa unless their land is liberated, and even then not until they are guaranteed physical protection.
+Although the self-proclaimed Islamic State (IS) lost control of territory in Iraq in December 2017, and was defeated in both Iraq and Syria, IS elements determined to regroup continue to present a serious threat to civilians.
+Members of minority groups who were kidnapped and remain under IS control continue to be the victims of mass atrocities, and IS attacks on local communities continue.
+Those who are displaced cannot return to their homes due to the continuing security situation and the lack of infrastructure and services.

 The Challenge of Responding to IS

-Despite the name it has given itself, the self-proclaimed Islamic State (IS) does not behave like a state.
-It does not respect international borders and instead moves freely between Syria and Iraq.
-It repeatedly violates international law, including international human rights and humanitarian law.
+Despite the name it has given itself, the self-proclaimed Islamic State (IS) did not behave like a state.
+It did not respect international borders and instead moved freely between Syria and Iraq.
+It repeatedly violated international law, including international human rights and humanitarian law.

 IS has been able to perpetrate mass atrocities with impunity.
 As a non-state actor, it is not a signatory to the International Criminal Court.
-The only way that perpetrators will be held accountable is if the United Nations Security Council refers the situation in Iraq to the court or if states—Iraq or third parties exercising universal jurisdiction—prosecute individual fighters.
+The only way that perpetrators will be held accountable is if the United Nations Security Council refers the situation in Iraq to the Court or if states—Iraq or third states prosecute alleged IS members in their domestic systems, including by exercising universal jurisdiction.
 Thus far, there appears to be little political will to do this.

 US Military Action

 US military forces withdrew from Iraq in December 2011.
 But as the self-proclaimed Islamic State (IS) conquered territory in northern Iraq, the United States announced a limited military reaction to the conflict.
-As IS conquered Yezidi villages during the summer of 2014, many Yezidis sought refuge on Mount Sinjar, thinking they would be safe on high ground.
+As IS overran the Sinjar region during the summer of 2014, many Yezidis sought refuge on Mount Sinjar, thinking they would be safe on high ground.
 But IS encircled the mountain, leaving the Yezidis to descend as victims or to starve to death.
 On August 7, 2014, US President Barack Obama announced that the United States would act to prevent genocide on the mountain.
-Air strikes followed in support of the Kurdish Peshmerga and Iraqi Army, which opened up a route to escape from the mountain.
+American and Iraqi air strikes followed in support of the Syrian Kurdish forces, which opened up a route to escape from the mountain.

 This was a rare moment for the US government’s stance on mass atrocity issues: an explicit recognition that potential future atrocities led to a shift in US policy.
 But Obama’s statement also referenced the US government’s interest in halting potential IS attacks against a large community of Americans in Erbil, 130 miles to the east, suggesting multiple motivations for the air strikes.
 On August 13, US officials went to Mount Sinjar to assess threats facing Yezidis still trapped there.
 Later that day, Pentagon officials announced that the United States had misjudged the gravity of the Sinjar crisis and that US officials no longer planned to evacuate civilians atop the mountain.

 Some people we interviewed in Iraq expressed frustration with the US assessment and subsequent scaling down of protection efforts, as well as with the narrow geographic focus on Mount Sinjar.
-They said that the assessment failed to look at threats facing Yezidis who were being attacked at the base of the mountain or in besieged communities, especially on the south side of the mountain.
+They said that the assessment failed to look at threats facing Yezidis who were being attacked across the Sinjar region or were in besieged their villages, especially on the south side of the mountain.
 Yet without the combined action of Kurdish, Yezidi, and US-led international forces, tens of thousands more may have been killed.

 Assisting Displaced Communities